 Our Analysis and Test Results

-We tested the 35 liter SealLine Boundary, a roll-top bag with removable backpack straps.
-It has a 100D 18.5oz. vinyl-coated polyester body with a 100D 30oz. vinyl-coated polyester bottom and welded seams.
+We tested the 35-liter Boundary, a roll-top bag with removable backpack straps.
+It has a 100D 18.5oz vinyl-coated polyester body with a 100D 30oz vinyl-coated polyester bottom and welded seams.
 It features a removable backpack harness with padded straps and a webbing waist belt.

 Ease of Use

-This model is a large cylinder with an opening at the top.
+The Boundary is a large cylinder with an opening at the top.
 This requires you to stack the contents inside.
 Fortunately, the flat bottom assists in the process as it allows the product to stand upright unsupported.
 Though it's taller than it is wide, it's not nearly as tall and narrow as many of the options we tested, which helps a little bit when you're rooting around trying to find something.
-However, 35 liters of space as just a single large cavern can be a bit difficult to stay organized and find one small item if you don't have a system.
+However, 35 liters of space as just a single large cavern can make it a bit difficult to stay organized and find one that one small item you need, particularly if you don't have an organizational system in place.

 The Boundary offers two unique features.
 The first is the DrySeal roll-top closure system.
 The lip of the bag is reinforced with two independent strips of thick material that assist in creating a tight seal.
 Previous versions of this bag had taller tops, giving you more material to work with when rolling it closed.
 That extra space made other versions exceptionally watertight.
-Unfortunately, the Boundary just barely has enough material to get three rolls in, and it's a squeeze to get it done.
+Unfortunately, the current Boundary just barely has enough material to get three rolls in, and it's a squeeze to do that.
 The rolls run into the top of the backpack harness area, which pushes against it in a bad way, ruining the integrity of what otherwise would be a good seal.
-So while we like the DrySeal system, we think it's not at its best in the Boundary.
+So while we like the DrySeal system, we think it's not at its best.

-The Boundary is about in the middle of the price range of bags we tested and performed slightly below average among the models we tested.
-If it's exactly what you've been looking for, in terms of the sized backpack it is, it might be worth it for you.
-We, however, think it's not the most impressive model we tested and believe there are better options out there for that kind of money.
+The Boundary is about in the middle of the price range of bags we tested and performed slightly below average.
+If it's exactly what you've been looking for, it might be worth it for you.
+We, however, think it's not the most impressive model we tested and believe there are better options out there for this kind of money.